mr-narender/DnD-Roller/readme.md

     -   #### As a player I need to:

-        - Be able to roll dice for attack, damage and skill rolls.
+        - Be able to roll dice for attack, damage, and skill rolls.
         - Be able to easily tell if my dice rolls are either the best or the worst.
         - Be able to store my character's stats so I can easily return to it between sessions.
         - Be able to understand the interface if I don't have much experience with DnD.
         - Be able to send feedback back to the developer in case I need anything else readily available in my dice roller.

 -   ### Design
-    -   #### Color Scheme
+    -   #### Colour Scheme
-        The main colors used throughout the page are:
+        The main colours used throughout the page are:
         -   **ghostwhite** for most of the text and button mouseovers.
-        -   **#red** for the the burger menu title and the button menu borders.
+        -   **#red** for the burger menu title and the button menu borders.
         -   **#lightgray** for most of the buttons.

         All of these are contrasted with ***black scales*** in the background, most of the interface is designed around an elegant dark mode, while keeping some of the iconic red, the colorful dice often found in shops, and the black dragon scales to further depict the fantasy around the game.